Angilram (bishop of Metz): Life

 Of noble Austrasian stock, Angilram succeeded Chrodegang as bishop of Metz.
 According to local tradition, he was a nephew of Chrodegang, being the son of his brother, perhaps the same brother who was the father of Duke Ingerman.
 He was elected in 768 after a two-year vacancy.
 He was consecrated on 25 September 768.
 He attended the Paderborn assembly in 777.

 From at least 781, Angilram is one the figures from Charlemagne's intimate circle who appears most frequently in contemporary documentation.
 Charlemagne procured for him a papal dispensation from the obligation to reside in Metz, allowing him to remain permanently at court.
 His special status may have aroused jealousy among the other bishops of Francia.

 In 784, Angilram succeeded Fulrad as archchaplain with responsibility for all the clergy of the royal court and for overseeing the services of the chapel.
 He may have been exercising the office de facto since 780.
 As archchaplain, he was also the king's confessor and accompanied him on his military campaigns.
 As an advisor, however, he never equalled Fulrad influence, being overshadowed by Alcuin of York.
 By 788, however, Charlemagne had obtained for him the title of archbishop.
 The diocese of Metz, however, was not elevated.
 Angilram was an archbishop only "of the holy palace".

 In 788, Angilram accompanied Charlemagne to Regensburg.
 On 25 October, after the deposition of Duke Tassilo III of Bavaria, he received on behalf of the diocese of Metz the Bavarian monastery of Chiemsee from the king.
 Angilram thus became abbot of Chiemsee, as he was also of Senones and Sint-Truiden.
 As bishop, he consecrated the church of Lorsch Abbey.

 Angilram accompanied the king on the Avar campaign of 791.
 At Regensburg, at the king's request, he prepared a collection of royal correspondence, now known as the Codex epistolaris Carolinus.
 He died on the return journey on 26 October 791, perhaps as a result of the stresses of the campaign.
 Some sources give a date of 23 or 25 October.
 Alcuin of York wrote his epitaph.

-The diocese of Metz remained vacant for decades after Angilram's death, its properties controled by the king until Charlemagne's illegitimate son Drogo became bishop.
+The diocese of Metz remained vacant for decades after Angilram's death, its properties controlled by the king until Charlemagne's illegitimate son Drogo became bishop.
 Walter Goffart speculates that it was intended that Charlemagne's son Pippin the Hunchback succeed Angilram, but the latter rebelled in 792, spoiling the planned succession.
 As archchaplain, Angilram was succeeded by Bishop Hildebold of Cologne.
 In 794, Charlemagne received permission for Hildebold to reside permanently at court, as Angilram had done.